 Depending on which grammar system you subscribe to, you may hear some very different ideas concerning when and how to hyphenate.
 Different style manuals conform to different rules.
 With hyphens, it's better to look up any case where you might be confused.

-While it's hard to create hard and fast rules for hyphens, here are a few instances where you will normally use them.
+While it's hard to create hard and fast rules for hyphens, here are a few instances where you will normally use this punctuation mark.

 When you use two or more words together as a single thought describing or modifying a noun and you put them before the noun, you should hyphenate them.